matwming/react-template/README.md

+## <u>Introduction</u>

-#### <u>Introduction</u>
+#### <u>eslint and prettier</u>

+- In order to use these two tools properly please install eslint and prettier in vscode
+- In this project, eslint focuses on code quality not code format and prettier focuses on code format.
+Change your preferred settings in .prettierrc file

-- This app is created by create-react-app and pre-configured with typescript,axios, react-router,redux (thunk), and styled-components; You just need to focus on your business logic.
+* This app is created by create-react-app and pre-configured with typescript,axios, react-router,redux (thunk), and styled-components; You just need to focus on your business logic.
 No more time wasted on configuring your create-react-app;

-* just run the following command to start the program
+- just run the following command to start the program

 ```
 yarn install